jacob-tucker/Note-Taking-in-Zoom/README.md

 ### Step 1
 - Take notes on Google docs
-- Click "Record" -> "Open Sidebar" in the top menu
+- Click "SynchroNote" -> "Open Sidebar" in the top menu
 - Use the start and stop button to make sections of your notes

 ### Step 2